mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 You will learn more in detail when u will study network models like OSI model and TCP/IP model.

-But wait now u know how does data travels in this "network" thing but what exactly is a computer network who are these connected with wires? the ansawer is CABLES, CABLES , CABLES everyone is connected with cables around the globe.checkout the website submarinecable.com .
+But wait, now you know how does data travels in this "network" thing, but what exactly is a computer network who are these connected with wires? the answer is CABLES, CABLES, CABLES everyone is connected with cables around the globe.
+Checkout the website submarinecable.com .
 Now lets talk about how this network is arranged there are basicly three type of network connection LAN, MAN and WAN , which are explained below:-
 ### Local Area Network(LAN)
-It is a computer network  that links devices within a building or group of adjacent buildings, especially one with a radius of less than 1 km. house is network(HAN) and personal area network(PAN) come under this category.
+It is a computer network  that links devices within a building or group of adjacent buildings, especially one with a radius of less than 1 km.
+House is network(HAN) and personal area network(PAN) come under this category.

 ### Metropolitan Area Network(MAN)
-A metropolitan area network (MAN) is a computer network that connects computers within a metropolitan area, which could be a single large city, multiple cities and towns, or   any given large area with multiple buildings.
+A metropolitan area network (MAN) is a computer network that connect computers within a metropolitan area, which could be a single large city, multiple cities and towns, or any given large area with multiple buildings.
 It generally ranges from 5 to 50 km.

 ### Wide Area Network(WAN)
-A wide area network ( WAN) is a telecommunications network that extends over a large geographical area for the primary purpose of computer networking.
+A wide area network ( WAN) is a telecommunication's network that extends over a large geographical area for the primary purpose of computer networking.
 A good example of wide area network is the airtel.
 And the internet is a collection of all these networks.
 However there is one special kind of network which we have not reviewed yet and it is called Virtual Private Network(VPN)